Lackawanna River water or watershed scenery in Pennsylvania

 Best flows

 Use USGS 01534500 at Archbald as the primary live check and USGS 01536000 at Old Forge for lower-river context.
-Stable, cool, readable water is best; fast rises or dirty stormwater should change the plan.
+Stable, cool, readable water is best.
+Fast rises or dirty stormwater should change the plan.

-When to skip
+When to leave

 Skip or pivot when flows jump after rain, visibility drops, water is warm for trout, bank access is unclear, or current PFBC rules for the intended reach have not been confirmed.